Key Strategies Adopted by Mobile Wallet App Companies for Driving Consumers

 You can develop a positioning strategy in the following ways:

 - Positioning by unique mobile wallet app features

 - Positioning by offers and deals

 - Positioning by app behavior or user experience of mobile wallet app

-- Positioning by different culture and symbols (country-based culture)
+- Positioning by different cultures and symbols (country-based culture)

-In the digital payment industry you may face competitors based on the factors such as:
+In the digital payment industry, you may face competitors based on factors such as: